WordPress/wordpress-develop/README.md

 #### To start the development environment again

-Restarting the environment again is a single command:
+Starting the environment again is a single command:

 ```
 npm run env:start